 The Hunter has long been the energy capital of NSW.
-As existing power stations age, the region is well placed to continue this long tradition through adopting new clean technologies suitable for the energy future.
-This will ensure ongoing jobs and economic benefits from the sector.
+As existing coal-fired power stations age, the region is well placed to continue this tradition and benefit from economic growth through clean energy generation.

-The Bowmans Creek Wind Farm will involve the construction, maintenance, operation and decommissioning of around 60 wind turbines, together with associated operation and maintenance buildings, civil works and electrical infrastructure required to connect it into the existing transmission network.
+The Bowmans Creek Wind Farm would involve 56 wind turbines and associated operation and maintenance buildings, civil works and electrical infrastructure required to connect it to the existing transmission network.

-The Project is located in NSW about 10 km east of Muswellbrook and 185 km north of Sydney across three council boundaries.
-Wind turbines will be primarily located in the Muswellbrook Shire and Singleton Councils, with a small number of turbines proposed in the Upper Hunter Shire Council.
-There are a number of rural communities in proximity to the proposed wind farm including: Hebden, Muscle Creek, McCully’s Gap, Rouchel Brook, Bowmans Creek and Goorangoola.
+The project is located approximately 10 km east of Muswellbrook and 185 km north of Sydney.
+It would span three council areas with most wind turbines proposed for the Muswellbrook Shire and Singleton Council areas, and a small number for the Upper Hunter Shire Council area.
+Communities around the site include Hebden, Muscle Creek, McCully’s Gap, Rouchel Brook, Bowmans Creek and Goorangoola.

 The site and surrounding area is currently used for farming and grazing and the region supports a number of coal mines and two coal fired power stations.
 This project would continue the area's tradition as an important source of energy generation in NSW.

 The project is a controlled action under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and will be assessed under the bilateral agreement between the NSW and Commonwealth Governments.

 A Development Application and Environmental Impact Statement for the project has been submitted and placed on public exhibition.
 Epuron is now in the process of responding to submissions.